mikyll/JavaFX-MultiplayerLobbySystem/README.md

-# ChatClientServer
+# JavaFX-MultiplayerLobbySystem

-JavaFX lobby system for a game using socket TCP (can be extended to UDP).
+JavaFX lobby system for multiplayer games with chat, using socket TCP (can be extended to UDP).

 Features:
 - chat;